ServiceStackApps/typescript-redux/README.md

 /// <reference path="react/react-dom.d.ts" />
 ```

-This is convenient as it means we only need to reference the one file in our souce code to import the
+This is convenient as it means we only need to reference the one file in our source code to import the
 Type Definitions for all our dependencies:

 ```typescript